fadliahmad/analyzing-marketing-campaign/README.md

       ⚙️ Function for conversion rate and plotting
       ⚖️ Personalization A/B testing

- 📒 Notes: at the end of A/B testing part, in this project we got an error.
-But, if we running this project on Google Collab all running well.
-I still can't figure it why.
+ 📒 Notes: at the end of the A/B testing part, in this project, we got an error.
+But, if we run this project on Google Collab all run well.
+I still can't figure out why.